 By Anthony Scaramucci

 The best people to learn from are successful people, and that is precisely why this book should be on your reading list.
 Hopping over the Rabbit Hole tells the story of the founder of SkyBridge Capital, Anthony Scaramucci and has a tremendous amount of good advice for entrepreneurs.
 It is essential to learn that the best lessons are those learnt when faced with adversity, which the book demonstrates.
-The book chronicles the challenges and difficulties of an entrepreneur who heads towards success even when the business environment remains bleak.
+The book chronicles the challenges and difficulties of an entrepreneur who heads towards success even when a bleak business environment.
 The main lessons that can be learnt from Hopping over the Rabbit Hole are those bad decisions can be made by anyone, many external factors could go wrong in running a successful business, but the only thing the entrepreneur can control is their actions and reactions.

 Avner Offer and Gabriel Soderberg